Haguermeister/readmeGen/NewREADME.md

    ## Directions

-   Be sure to run npm i before running node index
+   The project is finished.

    ## Contributions

-   To make contributions please complete the following directions: The project is complete feel free to use it however you would like.
+   To make contributions please complete the following directions: No need to contirbute

    ## License
-    Link to license documentation: https://www.apache.org/licenses/LICENSE-2.0
+    Link to license documentation: https://www.gnu.org/licenses/gpl-3.0.en.html

    ## Tests